LinkML

+Overview of the LinkML framework components, including the modelling language, the schemas, the ontology integration and the tooling.

 The Linked Data Modeling Language, or LinkML, is a data modeling framework based on YAML that aims to "bring semantic web standards to the masses, simplifying the production of FAIR, ontology-ready data."
 It can be used to specify data schemas that can be used for validating data via formats like JSON-LD and ShEx.

 Description

 The Linked data Modeling Language is an object-oriented data modeling framework aiming to simplify the production of FAIR data.
 It is intended to be used for schematizing a variety of kinds of data, ranging from simple flat checklist-style standards to complex interrelated normalized data utilizing polymorphism/inheritance.